syncfusion-content/wpf-docs/wpf/TreeView/Getting-Started.md

 ---
 layout: post
-title: Getting Started
+title: Getting Started of TreeViewAdv
-description: Getting Started of TreeViewAdv explains how to implement the TreeViewAdv control to the Application
+description: Getting Started of TreeViewAdv explains how to implement the TreeViewAdv control to the application and its basic functions
 platform: wpf
 control: TreeViewAdv
 documentation: ug